scalyr/scalyr-agent-2/docs/CREATING_MONITORS.md

 ### Agent stability

 Since the Monitor Plugins are running in the same process as Scalyr Agent 2, any problems with the monitors that cause the entire Python process to crash or exit will stop your agent from working.
-Scalyr Agent 2 does not to isolate the effects of monitors from one another by executing them in their own threads and catching thrown exceptions, but it cannot isolate all things.
+Scalyr Agent 2 does try to isolate the effects of monitors from one another by executing them in their own threads and catching thrown exceptions, but it cannot isolate all things.